Diablos Rojos del México: 2010s

-Months before the start of the 2010 season Daniel Fernandez was relieved of command of the Puerto Rican team for the manager Max Oliveras "Mako".
+Months before the start of the 2010 season Daniel Fernandez was relieved of command of the team, substituted by Puerto Rican manager Max Oliveras "Mako".
 In celebration of the team's 70th anniversary, the Correos de México, the national postal service of Mexico, issued three stamps commemorating team players are: José Luis Sandoval, Miguel Ojeda, and Robert Saucedo.
 The National Lottery of Mexico issued tickets with team badge and image of a player.
 The 2010 team experienced problems with the pitching staff and several players were injured during the first half of the season.
 But for the second half the team managed to reach first place in the Northern Zone.
 During the first playoff round, they faced the Saraperos of Saltillo.
 The Rojos led the series, 3 games to 1, but after falling in the fifth game which was a no-hitter, the Coahuilans came from behind to win the series and eliminate Mexico.

 In 2012, the Diablos Rojos faced Major League Baseball's Texas Rangers in an exhibition game at Rangers Ballpark in Arlington.
 The Rojos previously played an exhibition game against the Rangers in 1974 when they were managed by Billy Martin and the Reds were managed by Benjamin "Cananea" Reyes.
-Texas won the 1974 game.
+Texas won both games.

+2020s

+In 2024, the Diablos Rojos claimed their first Mexican League title in a decade and were invited to participate in the 2025 Baseball Champions League Americas tournament as a result, which they also won.